-A micropiles are small-diameter (normally less than 300 mm), drilled and grouted replacement pile that is usually reinforced (up to 20% AS/ AC), it can withstand axial and/or lateral loads.
+Micropiles are small-diameter (normally less than 300 mm) drilled and grouted friction pile that is usually reinforced (up to 20% AS/ AC), it can withstand axial and/or lateral loads.
+Micropiles are constructed by drilling the borehole, placing reinforcements, and grouting holes.

 Here we will learn about micropiles, types of micropiles, advantages & disadvantages of micropiles.